ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 dim(sites)
 ```

 Each site has an AreaID, an Area Code, information on locality, vegetation type, geographic coordinates and elevation.
 You can also see that the sites are classified in Phytogeographic Domains (`Domain`).
-This is important because the `AreaCode` column, to which we'll be referring very often, is based on these domains - the first three letters of an area code correspond to the `Domain` on which the site is located. <b>Sites beginning with `Amz`, are a part of the Amazon Domain; `And` = Andes; `Cer` = Cerrado (South American savannas); Cha = Chaco woodlands (mainly subtropical, shrubby, mostly deciduous and dry floristic formation).
-Pay attention to this, as this will be very important when looking for sub-groups in our dataset.</b>
+This is important because the `AreaCode` column, to which we'll be referring very often, is based on these domains - the first three letters of an area code correspond to the `Domain` on which the site is located. __Sites beginning with `Amz`, are a part of the Amazon Domain; `And` = Andes; `Cer` = Cerrado (South American savannas); Cha = Chaco woodlands (mainly subtropical, shrubby, mostly deciduous and dry floristic formation).
+Pay attention to this, as this will be very important when looking for sub-groups in our dataset.__

-<b>Now it's time for us to load the correspondence matrix, a matrix indicating what species are present on which site, information that is vital to us in order to make a presence and abscence matrix.</b>
+__Now it's time for us to load the correspondence matrix, a matrix indicating what species are present on which site, information that is vital to us in order to make a presence and abscence matrix.__

 ```r
 # Load the sppxarea matrix